Levy information and retail pool

 * Since 1 April 2019, product providers are required to contribute approx. 25% of the levies falling to the FCA intermediation classes, from the first pound.

-If the levies on an FCA funding class exceed the limit for that class, the excess is levied more widely on the other FCA classes as part of the retail pool.
+If the funding requirements of levies of an FCA funding class exceed the levy limit for that class, the excess costs are covered by the other FCA classes as part of the retail pool.
+This is a separate pot that all FCA classes are required to contribute to, where they have not reached their levy limit.
+It is only used when one class exceeds its annual levy limit.

-All FCA funding classes benefit from and contribute to the retail pool (with the exception of deposit acceptors, which only can only contribute to the retail pool).
+All FCA funding classes can benefit from and contribute to the retail pool (with the exception of Deposit Acceptors, which can only contribute to the retail pool).